-Next, as a ‘mixed’ agreement, CETA has to be presented to the individual EU member states’ national and federal parliaments (38 in all) to be ratified.
+As a ‘mixed’ agreement, CETA still has to be presented to the individual EU member states’ national and federal parliaments (38 in all) to be ratified.
 This could take some time.

-Significantly, the European Council doesn’t have to wait for the full ratification process to be completed before it can begin to implement CETA: it can implement parts of the treaty that don’t fall within member state competence on a provisional basis before the treaty has been considered by the parliaments of EU member states.
-Provisional implementation could begin from as early as March 2017 (http://www.europarl.europa.eu/news/en/news-room/20170124IPR59704/ceta-trade-committee-meps-back-eu-canada-agreement).
+As things stand, the European Council doesn’t have to wait for all EU member states to agree to CETA before it can begin its implementation: it can implement parts of the treaty that don’t fall within member state competence on a provisional basis before the treaty has been considered by the parliaments of EU member states.
+Provisional implementation begins from September 2017.

-However, even before the 2018 CJEU ruling on the legality of ICS, a German constitutional court ruling in October 2016 apparently means that a CETA’s most controversial provision (Investment Court System) can’t come into force until the treaty is approved by all member states and parliaments – something that, if there is such approval, could take two to three years.
-It looks like this same court ruling will also mean that a number of other provisions, such as those affecting the protection of workers, or mutual recognition of qualifications, can’t be provisionally implemented either (http://canadians.org/blog/ceta-moves-forward-without-controversial-investment-protection-provisions).
+However, even before the 2018 CJEU ruling on the legality of ICS, a German constitutional court ruling in October 2016 meant that ICS couldn’t come into force until the treaty had been approved by all member states and parliaments – something that could take several years (if member states agreed).
+This same court ruling also means that a number of other provisions, such as those affecting the protection of workers, or mutual recognition of qualifications, can’t be provisionally implemented either.

 The process for the UK parliament to scrutinise CETA before it went to the EU Parliament was sidelined.
 In September 2016 the European Scrutiny Committee recommended an early debate on CETA to take place on the Floor of the House of Commons, in response to the unprecedented public interest in this and other ‘new generation’ trade agreements, and the complex legal and policy issues they raised for the UK.
 The House of Commons’ European Scrutiny Committee issued the government with a waiver that allowed it to sign CETA at the EU Council of Ministers, on but conditional on an urgent debate taking place in the UK Parliament.
 (This waiver did not extend to the provisional application or conclusion of CETA).
 The Committee required that the debate took place before provisional implementation.
-However, the UK government, after apparently agreeing with this condition, allowed provisional implementation without debate or any parliamentary scrutiny. (http://www.globaljustice.org.uk/news/2016/oct/26/liam-fox-forced-apologise-ignoring-parliament-support-ceta-trade-deal).
+However, the UK government, after apparently agreeing with this condition, allowed provisional implementation without debate or any parliamentary scrutiny.

-These procedural failures that prevented proper parliamentary scrutiny of CETA in the UK have caused deep disquiet, especially as it appears that emails from the Department of International Trade show departmental officers querying whether they had to actually set a date for a debate on CETA, or just be seen to be “in the process of scheduling a debate” (http://www.barrygardiner.com/barry_challenges_the_government_to_allow_parliament_to_debate_ceta).
+These procedural failures preventing proper parliamentary scrutiny of CETA in the UK have caused deep disquiet, especially as it appears that emails from the Department of International Trade show departmental officers querying whether they had to actually set a date for a debate on CETA, or just be seen to be “in the process of scheduling a debate”.

 This debacle also raises issues about any final process for ratifying CETA or any other treaties in the UK when they come to Parliament.
 It appears that the process is deeply floored.
-It seems, for example, a debate does not happen as a matter of course, and that, even if a vote takes place, there is no way for the UK to decisively veto an agreement if this is against the current government’s wishes (see our page on TTIP for more details).
+It seems, for example, a debate does not happen as a matter of course, and that, even if a vote takes place, there is no way for the UK Parliament to decisively veto an agreement if this is against the current government’s wishes (see our page on TTIP for more details).

 CETA and the NHS

 CETA is very much about ‘liberalisation’ or opening up services to investment from international investors.
-If a member state does not exclude services in a trade agreement, it’s making an almost irreversible commitment to keeping those services permanently open to these investors.
-So, as CETA has been agreed by the EU Parliament while the UK is still a member of the EU, ICS will come into force once (or if) the treaty has been ratified by the EU member states.
+If a member state does not exclude services in a trade agreement like CETA, it’s making an almost irreversible commitment to keeping those services permanently open to these investors.
+So, as CETA has been agreed by the EU Parliament while the UK is still a member of the EU, ICS will come into force if the treaty has been ratified by all the individual EU member states.
 This means that for some years to come, a future UK government planning to reverse privatisation of the NHS would risk being sued by any Canadian corporations that had invested in the NHS (see ‘CETA and Brexit’, below).
 The UK government could also be sued by other transnational health companies with subsidiaries based in Canada – it’s worth remembering that 80% of US companies operating in the EU also have bases in Canada.

 Although the European Commission and UK government state that health services are exempted from CETA, there is concern that the definition of health services is too narrow and they will not be protected.
 And as mentioned above, CETA includes a ‘ratchet’ clause which locks in any move towards the privatisation of services, meaning that services cannot be returned to their position pre-CETA.
-Plus, because CETA uses the ‘negative list’ approach, only services actually listed in the agreement are excluded from it.
-This means that new types of health services and medical technologies that might emerge in future and that cannot be foreseen now will not be excluded.
+Plus, because CETA uses the ‘negative list’ approach, only services actually listed in the agreement are clearly excluded from it.
+This means that new types of health services and medical technologies that might emerge in future – and that cannot be foreseen now – will not be excluded.

 In addition, the kind of access that CETA gives to procuring goods and services on behalf of the government could restrict the UK government’s ability to support local and not-for-profit providers and lead to more NHS jobs being outsourced to private firms, where staff are often forced to do the same work with worse pay and working conditions.
 Apparently,

-CETA’s chapter on labour rights is not enforceable, and so could undermine the rights of workers in public services like the NHS, as well as setting a precedent for TTIP.
+CETA’s chapter on labour rights is not enforceable, and so could undermine the rights of workers in public services like the NHS, as well as setting a precedent for TTIP, if this is resurrected.

 Price controls on goods such as medicines could be removed if these are seen as barriers to trade or to limit the profits of transnational corporations such as drug companies.
-This could have serious implications for the public purse (https://corporateeurope.org/sites/default/files/attachments/public-services-under-attack.pdf).
+This could have serious implications for the public purse.

 CETA and Brexit